 Voluma is another hyaluronic acid dermal filler, but it differs from Restylane and Juvéderm in a couple of key ways.
 First, it is designed to be injected deeper into the skin, helping to treat heavier wrinkles, like the nasolabial folds that run from the sides of the nose to the sides of the mouth.
 In addition, the effects of Voluma could last for up to two years.
 You should plan for touch-ups every 18-24 months.

 Are signs of aging impacting your appearance and your confidence?
-Contact the experts at Beverly Fischer, MD and The Advanced Center for Plastic Surgery today at 410-308-4700 or online to schedule a consultation and learn more about dermal fillers.
+Contact the experts at Beverly Fischer, MD and The Advanced Center for Plastic Surgery today to learn more about dermal fillers and which is best for you.